catalyst/l3overlay/README.md

 Installation
 ------------

-l3overlay can be installed to the recommended location by simply using:
+l3overlay can be installed to the default location by simply using:

     sudo make install

 By default, this will install the `l3overlayd` executable into `/usr/local/sbin`, and it will make a configuration hierarchy in `/usr/local/etc/l3overlay`.

+See the `Makefile` for more details on how to change the installation locations.

 `l3overlayd` looks for files in the following directories, in the order shown: